DHTMLX/gantt-docs/data/api/gantt_grid_elastic_columns_config.md

 @template:	api_config
 @descr:

-The property works only when a [grid has a horizontal scrollbar](desktop/specifying_columns.md#horizontalscrollbar).
+{{note The property works only when a [grid has a horizontal scrollbar](desktop/specifying_columns.md#horizontalscrollbar). }}

-When the value of the config is *false*, the outer width of the grid won't affect the width of the grid's columns.
+By default, dhtmlxGantt doesn't adjust the size of columns during resizing of the whole grid.

-- When the grid's width is larger than the sum of the widths of all the grid's columns, an empty space will appear on the right side of the grid.
+Therefore, when the width of the grid increases, the width of columns will remain the same.
+As a result, an empty space will appear on the right side of the grid.
-- When the grid's width is smaller than the sum of the widths of all the grid's columns, the horizontal scroll will appear in the grid.
+In case the width of the grid decreases, the horizontal scroll will be displayed in the grid.

-The opposite value of the config is *true*:
+To make columns dependent on the grid size, set **grid_elastic_columns** to *true*:

 ~~~js
 gantt.config.grid_elastic_columns = true;
 ~~~

-Which has the following effect:
+Now, if the width of the grid is changing, the width of columns will be also resized:

-- When the grid's width is larger than the sum of the widths of all the grid's columns, the columns will expand to fit the size of the grid.
+- if you widen the grid, the columns will expand to fit the size of the grid and occupy all the remaining space
-- When the grid's width is smaller than the sum of the widths of all the grid's columns, the columns will shrink until they reach their [minimal width](desktop/specifying_columns.md#width).
-When all columns reach minimum widths, the horizontal scroll will appear in the grid.
+- if you reduce the width of the grid, the columns will shrink until they reach their [minimal width](desktop/specifying_columns.md#width).
+When all columns reach minimum, the horizontal scroll will appear in the grid.

 <img style="padding-top:25px;" src="api/elastic_false.png"/>

 <img style="padding-top:25px;" src="api/elastic_true.png"/>

 @changelog: added in v7.0